adi73434/bruno-grpc-test/docs/_airi_notes.md

 - [ ] Decode protobuf response based on HTTP status, as different responses could use different protobuf definitions
 - [ ] UI based decoder selection (?)

-It _might_ make sense to define the possible response message types in the _reqest_ body, depending on if the request body can easily be accessed in the response pane.
+- Could add a tab (_probably_ in the response pane) that maps "Proto Responses" with a JSON format as below
 - This would allow easy mapping of status codes to protobuf types.
-- Alternatively, could add a tab (in reuest or _probably_ response pane) that maps "Proto Responses" with the same JSON format as below

 E.g.,